Peter Jennings: Sole anchor

 On October 12, 1991, breaking news forced ABC News to interrupt regular Saturday morning programming again.
 Jennings was once again mindful of his audience, prefacing the coverage of the Senate confirmation hearings for Supreme Court nominee Clarence Thomas with remarks for children.
 "You may hear some not very nice language," said Jennings.
 He noted that Thomas and his accuser, Anita Hill, "have a very painful disagreement about some things the woman says the man did to her when they were working together. ...
 You can ask your parents to tell you more."
 Jennings continued to produce special programs aimed at young viewers, anchoring Growing Up in the Age of AIDS, a frank, 90-minute-long discussion on AIDS in February 1992; and Prejudice: Answering Children's Questions, a forum on racism in April 1992.

 Politics dominated network news in 1992.
 Jennings moderated the final debate among the Democratic presidential candidates in March, and anchored Peter Jennings Reporting: Who Is Ross Perot? and a subsequent 90-minute town forum with Perot and a studio audience in June.
 On September 9, 1992, ABC announced that it would be switching the format of its political coverage to give less recognition to staged sound bites.
 "We're aware that a lot of you are turned off by the political process and that many of you put at least some of the blame on us," Jennings told viewers on World News Tonight.
 "We'll only devote time to a candidate's daily routine if it is more than routine.
 There will be less attention to staged appearances and sound bites designed exclusively for television."
-After Bill Clinton was elected as president in November 1992, Jennings featured the new administration in two of his specials for children; he anchored President Clinton: Answering Children's Questions in February 1993; and Kids in the Crossfire: Violence in America in November 1993, a live special from a Washington, DC, junior high school which featured Attorney General Janet Reno and rapper MC Lyte.
+After Bill Clinton was elected president in November 1992, Jennings featured the new administration in two of his specials for children; he anchored President Clinton: Answering Children's Questions in February 1993; and Kids in the Crossfire: Violence in America in November 1993, a live special from a Washington, DC, junior high school which featured Attorney General Janet Reno and rapper MC Lyte.

 The early 1990s also served up a series of difficult experiences and public embarrassment for Jennings.
 On August 13, 1993, Jennings and Kati Marton publicly announced their separation in Newsday.
 The couple had previously split in 1987 for four months after Jennings found out that Marton was having an affair with Washington Post columnist Richard Cohen.
 In January 1994, he locked horns with his executive producer on World News Tonight, Emily Rooney.
 The public firing of Rooney made national headlines, and put Jennings on the defensive.